-- Select any combination of fall or spring offerings.
+- Select any combination of workshops offered throughout the year.

 - Implement a teaching tool or strategy with consultation and select related offerings for a total of 1 – 12 credits.

 TLOS PDN Participants

 New faculty are selected for the program each year and notified by email.
 The 12 credit PLUS 2 additional required courses — Cyber Security and the TLOS Digital Learning Essentials (available on fall Reading Day 2023) — requirement should be fulfilled by the end of Summer II of your participation year in order to qualify for a new computer.
-To view your earned credits, log onto the enrollment system with your VT PID and password.
-Select your name, which appears in the top right corner of the page, then select to “Student Dashboard.”
+To view your earned credits, log onto the enrollment system with your VT PID and passphrase.
+Select your name, which appears in the top right corner of the page, then select “Student Dashboard.”
 Credits earned are listed in the completed section as well as the PDF Transcript.

 Full-time teaching faculty are eligible.
 Colleges and departments select faculty to participate in the program.
 TLOS PDN does not make selections.